jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=remoting:read-attribute(name=receive-window-size)`

 ## syntax of the operation to get the `remoting` `sasl-protocol`
-where a `saslserver` or `saslclient` are created by default the protocol specified it `remoting`, this can be used to override this. get the `remoting` `sasl-protocol` attribute.
+where a `saslserver` or `saslclient` are created by default the protocol specified it '`remoting`', this can be used to override this. get the `remoting` `sasl-protocol` attribute.
 `/subsystem=remoting:read-attribute(name=sasl-protocol)`